6 Genius ways to use Student-Paced Nearpod lessons

 Set up Student-Paced Nearpod centers.
 Create a competition with your students, engage them, and reward them.
 If your student can learn, master skills, and have fun.
 You’re off to a great start!

 Nearpod has premade interactive activities for Matching Pairs, Draw It, Time to Climb, and more!
 Reduce lesson planning time and use these activities in your centers.

 Choice boards have become extremely popular with students because students choose how they will learn a concept.
 Teachers love this technique because choice boards keep students more engaged.

-- Open-Ended Question – Ask feedback for improvement
+- Open-Ended Question: Ask for feedback for improvement

 Flipped Classroom / Flipped Faculty Meeting

-It’s easy to see why Nearpod has built the unique feature of student-paced lessons.
-Utilizing both student-paced and live-lessons, your student’s engagement and achievement will soar.
-So, are you looking to give student-paced lessons a try, yet?
+Nearpod’s Student-Paced feature opens up so many possibilities for using Nearpod in your classroom.
+Utilizing both Student-Paced and live lessons, your student’s engagement and achievement will soar.
+So, are you looking to give Student-Paced lessons a try yet?
 Test drive one of these suggestions and see the benefits for yourself!

 Katie is a Personalized Learning Leader in Volusia County Schools.
 She helps teachers incorporate educational technology into their curriculum.
 She believes that students deserve an instructional practice that resonates with their daily lives, and that includes the utilization of technology.
 She is on a mission to promote the endless benefits that edtech can have on 21st century instructional practices.